 top of page

-KAILEY ZEAGER
+KAILEY

 M.A., CF-SLP

-Kailey Zeager is a Speech Therapist at The Vista School in Hershey, PA.
+Kailey Lehman is a Speech Therapist at The Vista School in Hershey, PA.
 Kailey’s passion while working with her students is to help them find the best Augmentative and Alternative Communication devices and tools in order to help them communicate effectively.
 Kailey earned a Bachelor of Arts in Communication Sciences and Disorders with a minor in Deaf Studies and American Sign Language and her Master of Arts degree in Speech and Language Pathology from the University of Northern Colorado.

 KRISTEN